blazegraph/database/src/resources/deployment/vagrant/samples/AWS/README.txt

 Vagrantfile.aws.nss.build-from-svn - Like Vagrantfile.aws.nss but the Bigdata NSS server
                       will be built from a specified subversion repository branch.

+Vagrantfile.dual-provider.tomcat - An example file for defining two providers within the
+                      same Vagrantfile that will deploy Tomcat and the Bigdata WAR file to the virtual machine instance.
+By default the file will create a VirtualBox instance.
+To launch an EC2 instance, specify the AWS provider as per:

+                        vagrant up --provider=aws

 Sample Session